acornprover/acornprover.org/docs/language/if-else.md

 }
 ```

 Inside the block, the condition is assumed to be true.
-Outside the block, `condition -> final_statement` is usable.
+Outside the block, `condition implies final_statement` is usable.

 In statement form, the `else` branch isn't required.